 This course is CHE 112 without the laboratory component.
 This course is primarily intended for students who have completed the laboratory requirement at another institution.
 Students will attend the same lectures and be responsible for the same assignments (excluding laboratory) as students in the same course with laboratory.
 This course will not fulfill a college laboratory science requirement.
-Prerequisite: Division approval required.
-3 lecture hours per week.
-3 credit hours.

-CHE 127 Principles of Inorganic Chemistry
+CHE 127 - Principles of Inorganic Chemistry

 This course is CHE 113 without the laboratory component.
 This course is primarily intended for students who have completed the laboratory requirement at another institution.
 Students will attend the same lectures and be responsible for the same assignments (excluding laboratory) as students in the same course with laboratory.
-This course will not fulfill a college laboratory science requirement.
-Prerequisite: Division approval required.
-3 lecture hours per week.
-3 credit hours.
+This course will not fulfill a college l'aboratory science requirement.

-CHE 128 Principles of Organic Chemistry and Biochemistry
+CHE 128 - Principles of Organic Chemistry and Biochemistry

 This course is CHE 114 without the laboratory component.
 This course is primarily intended for students who have completed the laboratory requirement at another institution.
 Students will attend the same lectures and be responsible for the same assignments (excluding laboratory) as students in the same course with laboratory.
 This course will not fulfill a college laboratory science requirement.
-Prerequisite: Division approval required.
-3 lecture hours per week.
-3 credit hours.

-▲ CHE 211 Organic Chemistry I
+▲ CHE 211 - Organic Chemistry I

 This course is the first half of a two-semester course sequence designed primarily for Science and Engineering Students.
 CHE 211 is a study of the principal classes of aliphatic and aromatic compounds, types of reactions and reaction mechanisms, molecular orbital approach to bonding, and stereochemistry.
-Prerequisite: CHE 112 or approval of Division.
-3 lecture and 6 laboratory hours per week.
-5 credit hours.
+Prerequisite: CHE 112 or approval of

+Division.

-▲ CHE 212 Organic Chemistry II
+▲ CHE 212 - Organic Chemistry II

 This course is the second half of a twosemester course sequence designed primarily for Science and Engineering Students.
 CHE 212 is a study of functional groups, reactions and reaction mechanisms, spectroscopic examination of organic compounds, and introductory biochemistry.
 Prerequisite: CHE 211 or approval of Division.
-3 lecture and 6 laboratory hours per week.
-5 credit hours.

-CHE 221 Organic Chemistry I
+CHE 221 - Organic Chemistry I

 This course is CHE 211 without the laboratory component.
 This course is primarily intended for students who have completed the laboratory requirement at another institution.
 Students will attend the same lectures and be responsible for the same assignments (excluding laboratory) as students in the same course with laboratory.
 This course will not fulfill a college laboratory science requirement.
-Prerequisite: Division approval required.
-3 lecture hours per week.
-3 credit hours.

-CHE 222 Organic Chemistry II
+CHE 222 - Organic Chemistry II

 This course is CHE 212 without the laboratory component.
 This course is primarily intended for students who have completed the laboratory requirement at another institution.
 Students will attend the same lectures and be responsible for the same assignments (excluding laboratory) as students in the same course with laboratory.
 This course will not fulfill a college laboratory science requirement.
-Prerequisite: Division approval required.
-3 lecture hours per week.
-3 credit hours.